About the TAMEST 2022 Annual Conference: Forward Texas—Imperatives for Health

 National Science Board Chair

 Director (retired), Lyndon B. Johnson Space Center

 National Science Foundation

 Founding Executive Director, The Center for Professionalism & Value in Health Care

 Program Committee Members

 - Ellen R. Gritz, Ph.D.
-(NAM), Professor Emerita, The University of Texas MD Anderson Cancer Center
+(NAM), Emerita Professor and Former Chair of the Department of Behavioral Science, The University of Texas MD Anderson Cancer Center

 - Adam L. Hamilton, P.E., President and CEO, Southwest Research Institute